byuitechops/campus-standard-modules/README.md

 ## Purpose

-The purpose of the campus-standard-modules child module is ensure that all Canvas campus courses have the campus course template's modules.
+The purpose of the campus-standard-modules child module is to ensure that all Canvas campus courses have the campus course template's modules.

 ## How to Install